sebastianbergmann/state/README.md

 ![Visualization of the Door state machine](build/graph.png)

-Static code analysis is, of course, not require to visualize the state machine as the visualization could also be generated based on its XML specification.
+Static code analysis is, of course, not required to visualize the state machine as the visualization could also be generated based on its XML specification.
 However, generating the visualization based on the actual code has the advantage that is also works in the absence of an XML specification when the